petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 If the tests pass, the changes are merged.
 Then, an automated CD pipeline will run
-(also usually on an independent computer) to build any necessary artifacts and put them where they need to go (a web server, package download service, etc.).
+(also usually on an independent computer) to build any necessary artifacts and send them where they need to go (a web server, package download service, etc.).
-Whatever is released out into the world is then totally consistent with that single source of truth.
+Whatever is released out into the world is then totally consistent with the single source of truth that is the main branch.
+If these processes were not automated, they would be more painful to carry out and would naturally be done less frequently, which reduces speed and quality.

+This more agile way of working evolved in response to the failures of the waterfall project management style, which splits a project up into multiple phases or "stage gates," often owned by different people and progressed through by handing off large amounts of documentation.
+For example, design, implementation, testing, and deployment all might be siloed in different teams.
+The source of inefficiency in this way of working is the

+We can see some waterfall aspects in research as well.
+Data collection might be treated as a distinct phase from data analysis, which might be siloed from writing.
+This would be fine if we never needed to return to earlier stages, but anyone who has ever been part of the review process for a journal article should know that it's very likely you'll to need to revisit data analysis and visualization to fulfill requested changes to the article.
+Beyond that,
+there are artifacts delivered only internally as the project moves along, e.g., slideshows shown to the principal investigator (PI) for feedback.

-So how does this relate to research projects, and what would it mean for one to be "Continuously Reproducible?"
+So what would it mean for a research project to be "Continuously Reproducible?"
 We can extract a few core principles from the process above:

 1. There is a single source of truth for all input materials and process definitions.
-2. These processes can be run on multiple machines, i.e., they are not dependent on some "hidden state" of the developer's machine.
+2. These processes can be run on multiple machines, i.e., they are not dependent on some "hidden state" of one developer's machine.
 3. Whatever is delivered to the outside world is always consistent with the input materials and process definitions.